norman-k/CoronaSpheres3DPublic/README.md

 There's also some general vector functions that I've broken up that you can use: **angleBetween** and **angleBetweenAtt**.
 They'll give you the angle between generalized vectors and normalized vectors, respectively (in 3-space).

+### Revolution

+*Added by Elvin*

+Attempt #1 at general revolution.
+Code runs successfully in some situations.
+In others, it only revolves properly for some of the time or gets stuck in the setup process.
+The main issue is preventing the radius from decreasing as time passes.

+### Revolution 2

+*Added by Elvin*

+A work in progress - does not work/run properly right now.
+Some of the code in it is scratch work and includes attempts at uniform circular motion.
+To be scrapped for a Revolution 3!

 ### FindTangPoint

 *Added by Aaron*